It looks like you're using an Ad Blocker.

 (a) To support the Constitution and laws of the United States and of this state.

 (b) To maintain the respect due to the courts of justice and judicial officers.

-(c) To counsel or maintain those actions, proceedings, or defenses only as appear to him or her legal or just, except the defense of a person charged
+(c) To counsel or maintain those actions, proceedings, or defenses only as appear to him or her legal or just, except the defense of a person charged with a public offense

 (i) To cooperate and participate in any disciplinary investigation or other regulatory or disciplinary proceeding pending against himself or herself.

 (k) To comply with all conditions attached to any disciplinary probation, including a probation imposed with the concurrence of the attorney.